 Friends, I can not encourage you strongly enough to try this blueberry cornbread.
 You can thank me later.

-Be sure to save this delicious blueberry recipe to your favorite Pinterest board for later!
+Be sure to save this Blueberry Cornbread recipe to your favorite Pinterest board for later.

 - 1 cup cornmeal

 - 2 eggs

 - 2/3 cup buttermilk

 - 1/3 cup sour cream or plain yogurt

 - Preheat oven to 400 degrees.
 Grease an 8-inch square baking dish.

 - In a large bowl, mix cornmeal, flour, sugar, baking powder, and salt.
 Add blueberries and toss to coat.

 - In a separate large bowl, beat eggs, milk, oil and sour cream or yogurt until smooth.
 Add the dry ingredients and mix until just combined.